hfchen20/foamMooring/docs/index.md

 ## Overview

-- Works for two rigid body motion libraries `sixDoFRigidBodyMotion` and `rigidBodyMotion`
+- Works for two rigid body motion libraries `sixDoFRigidBodyMotion` and `rigidBodyMotion`.
-- Mooring models of restraints include MAP++, MoorDyn, Moody, groups of linear springs
+- Mooring models of restraints include MAP++, MoorDyn, Moody, groups of linear springs.
-- Most restraints support runtime generation of legacy VTK files (including vtk.series)
+- Most restraints support runtime generation of legacy VTK files (including vtk.series).
+- You can compile only part of the library (i.e., certain restraints) if that suits your needs.
-- No need to change and re-compile of built-in motion libraries and flow solvers
+- No need to change and re-compile of built-in motion libraries and flow solvers.
-- Tested on v2012, v2212, v2306, mostly with overset grid solver `overInterDyMFoam`
+- Tested on v2012, v2212, v2306, mostly with overset grid solver `overInterDyMFoam`.
-- Should also work with `interFoam` (deforming mesh) and other variants `waveFoam` and `olaFlow`
+- Should also work with `interFoam` (deforming mesh) and other variants `waveFoam` and `olaFlow`.

 ## Code structure
 ![Flowchart of foamMooring](img/flowchart_foamMooring.svg)